 - Hiding alcohol.
 Whether in the car, at home, in the office desk drawer or in the suitcase or coat.

 - Behavioural patterns change significantly when drinking.
-They can immediately get in a good mood and open themselves to conversation, but quickly and as the consumption goes by, changes may become other.
+They can immediately get in a good mood and open themselves to a conversation, but quickly and as the consumption goes by, changes may become other.
 Either from euphoria to sadness or crying, or even from apparent normality to violence.

-Generally speaking any problem that is camouflaged or distorted becomes tendentiously more dangerous.
+Will these alcoholics in disguise become more dangerous when it comes to public health?
+If so why?
+Generally speaking, any problem that is camouflaged or distorted becomes tendentiously more dangerous.
 These cases are in no way different.
 The question here is more of a serious one, especially since we are dealing with professionals, whose work more or less can severely harm others.
-Moreover by being camouflaged they can put entire families in jeopardy.
+Moreover, by being camouflaged they can put entire families in jeopardy.
 And there are so many cases throughout Portugal.
 Generally, only when a serious accident takes place people realise they have to start asking for professional help.
 That is the bigger issue.

+What are the right attitudes towards someone in this situation?
+Which is the first indication suggested by an addiction counsellor?
 The first indication is to take the first step without fear and make an appointment with a specialist.
 Let alone to expose the case at least and ask questions.
 From there on, things shall flow if the indications are followed.
-The existing problem is that, apart from treatment centres, which mostly use the Twelve Steps at Alcoholics Anonymous programme, there are not so many specialised professionals.
+The existing problem is that, apart from treatment centres, which mostly use the 12 Steps at Alcoholics Anonymous, there are not so many specialised professionals.
 It so happens that the national healthcare system has better doctors that are yet to fully understand the addiction disease.
 And even if given their best, it won’t be enough to help no matter how much they think they know about this disease.